Sri-Likhita-adru/ChatHacks/README.md

 ## 🏅 Accomplishments that we're proud of
 - Built a chat space where users can input text (their problems, feelings, etc.)
-- Trained the bot to analyze the user's text and detect emotion
+- Trained the bot to analyze the user's text and detect emotion through sentiment analysis
 - Successfully replies based on the user's text and emotion
+- The bot was able to successfully engage the user in the chat

 ## 📖 What we learned
 This is my first time building a chatbot.
 I had a lot of fun building VentAI with the help of ChatGPT Open.ai API.
 It was a new learning process for me since integrating ChatGPT into my project was also my first.
 Overall it was a delightful process to build VentAI.